jamesjoshuahill/git-co-author/README.md

    or: git co-author <initials>...
 Update co-authors in commit template
    or: git co-author clear          Remove all co-authors from commit template
    or: git co-author authors        List authors in git config
+   or: git co-author find           Find authors in git log
 ```

 This command enables pairs and mobs of programmers to attribute commits to all the authors.
 For convenience, co-authors are added using their initials.
 Their names and email addresses are stored in git config.